 - If you have the time, place them in the refrigerator the night before.
 They’ll slowly thaw overnight and will be ready whenever you’re ready to cook them the next day.

 - To thaw them quickly, place them in a bowl of cool water (make sure they’re in their original bag, or transfer them to a resealable plastic bag that is very well-sealed so there’s no leakage).
 Change the water a couple of times – about every ten minutes – until they’re completely thawed.
 Depending on how many scallops you’re thawing and how big they are, it should take roughly half an hour.

 - Whatever you do, don’t place them on the counter at room temperature.
 The resulting texture won’t be appealing and you’ll basically be ruining them before you even begin cooking.

-Here are some “rules” for cooking scallops that apply no matter what cooking method you’re using:
+Here are some “rules” that apply no matter what scallop recipe you’re using: